 The charities that thrive are those in which trustees are proactive in understanding their responsibilities and in ensuring that their charity provides activities that meet local needs.
 The report also states:

 Active vibrant governance and an active vibrant Village Hall go hand in hand.
 Our research revealed a clear identifiable link between the ability to attract users, their ability to attract trustees and other volunteers, and their ability to generate funding.

-The bar chart below shows that only 11% of halls have an up-to-date business plan and 3% have a business plan that needs to be updated.
-80% don't have a business plan, suggesting that continued and expanding training/support is needed to help these committees to focus on the hall's future sustainability.
+The chart below shows that only 13% of halls have an up-to-date business plan and 3% of those have a business plan that needs to be updated.
+82% of Village Halls do not currently have a business plan, suggesting that continued and expanded training/support is needed to help these committees to focus on the hall's future sustainability.

-The bar chart below show which policies East Devon Village Halls have.
-Just 34% of halls have a Safeguarding policy and 25% have a Complaints policy.
+The next chart shows which policies Village Halls have in place.
+60% have a fire safety policy, however just 20% of halls have an Equality and Diversity policy and 20% have a complaints policy.

-Hall committees are trying hard to fund capital improvements, both structural and environmental, to their Village Halls.
+13.3 EVALUATION OF KEY FINDINGS Hall committees are trying hard to fund capital improvements, both structural and environmental, to their Village Halls.
 These improvements help to provide a suitable, inviting space with economical/sustainable heating.
-East Devon Village Halls should be open to all, so accessibility for those with mobility issues or visual/auditory impairment needs to be considered.
+Village Halls should be open to all, so accessibility for those with mobility issues or visual/auditory impairment needs to be considered.
 Hall committees often don't know how to support these individuals but do there upmost to make everyone as welcome as they can.
 As stated above; Active vibrant governance and an active vibrant village hall go hand in hand.
 Having an up-to-date governing document that the hall committee buy into, has an important function.
 The following analysis is taken from the Devon Village Hall central data bank.
 This demonstrates that halls can struggle to keep their buildings fit for purpose due to financial pressures, lack of volunteers, accessibility constraints and governance challenges.
+13.4 SO, WHAT DOES THIS TELL US?